Don’t you love a good Grilled Pork Chop? Getting it perfect is all in the timing (plus a good thermometer).

 Making a Grilled Pork Chop is an easy task even if you aren’t a talented grill master.

 When we eat Grilled Pork Chops, I prefer thick-cut chops because they stay juicier and it’s not as easy to mess up cooking them.
-Thin-cut chops can get tough and dry easily, but they do cook much quicker, and they are terrific in my Baked Pork Chop recipe.
+Thin-cut chops can get tough and dry easily, but they do cook much quicker.

 - 1 thick-cut pork chop (8 ounces)